omalley/orc/site/develop/bylaws.md

 ## Decision Making

-Within the Orc project, different types of decisions require different forms of approval.
-For example, the previous section describes several decisions which require "consensus approval" approval.
+Within the ORC project, different types of decisions require different forms of approval.
+For example, the previous section describes several decisions which require "consensus approval."
 This section defines how voting is performed, the types of approvals, and which types of decision require which type of approval.

 ### Voting

 Decisions regarding the project are made by votes on the primary project development mailing list (dev@orc.apache.org).
-Where necessary, PMC voting may take place on the private Orc PMC mailing list.
+Where necessary, PMC voting may take place on the private ORC PMC mailing list.
 Votes are clearly indicated by subject line starting with [VOTE].
 Votes may contain multiple items for approval and these should be clearly separated.
 Voting is carried out by replying to the vote mail.
-Voting may take four flavors
+Voting may take four flavors:

-* **+1** - "Yes," "Agree," or "the action should be performed."
-In general, this vote also indicates a willingness on the behalf of the voter in "making it happen"
+* **+1** -- "Yes," "Agree," or "the action should be performed."
+In general, this vote also indicates a willingness on the behalf of the voter in "making it happen."

-* **+0** This vote indicates a willingness for the action under consideration to go ahead.
+* **+0** -- This vote indicates a willingness for the action under consideration to go ahead.
 The voter, however will not be able to help.

-* **-0** This vote indicates that the voter does not, in general, agree with the proposed action but is not concerned enough to prevent the action going ahead.
+* **-0** -- This vote indicates that the voter does not, in general, agree with the proposed action but is not concerned enough to prevent the action going ahead.

-* **-1** This is a negative vote.
+* **-1** -- This is a negative vote.
 On issues where consensus is required, this vote counts as a veto.
 All vetoes must contain an explanation of why the veto is appropriate.
 Vetoes with no explanation are void.
 It may also be appropriate for a -1 vote to include an alternative course of action.

-All participants in the Orc project are encouraged to show their agreement with or against a particular action by voting.
+All participants in the ORC project are encouraged to show their agreement with or against a particular action by voting.
 For technical decisions, only the votes of active committers are binding.
-Non binding votes are still useful for those with binding votes to understand the perception of an action in the wider Orc community.
+Nonbinding votes are still useful for those with binding votes to understand the perception of an action in the wider ORC community.

 ### Approvals

 These are the types of approvals that can be sought.
-Different actions require different types of approvals
+Different actions require different types of approvals.

-* **Consensus Approval** - Consensus approval requires 3 binding +1
+* **Consensus Approval** -- Consensus approval requires 3 binding +1
   votes and no binding vetoes.

-* **Lazy Consensus** - Lazy consensus requires at least one +1 vote and no -1 votes ('silence gives assent').
+* **Lazy Consensus** -- Lazy consensus requires at least one +1 vote and no -1 votes ('silence gives assent').

-* **Lazy Majority** - A lazy majority vote requires 3 binding +1 votes
+* **Lazy Majority** -- A lazy majority vote requires 3 binding +1 votes
    and more binding +1 votes than -1 votes.

-* **Lazy 2/3 Majority** - Lazy 2/3 majority votes requires at least 3
+* **Lazy 2/3 Majority** -- Lazy 2/3 majority votes requires at least 3
   votes and twice as many +1 votes as -1 votes.

 ### Vetoes